11. Right to Acquire

-This chapter provides details on the Right to Acquire product and the Agency’s funding requirements and processes for landlords to follow in respect of the Right to Acquire.
+This chapter provides details on the Right to Acquire product, the funding requirements and processes for landlords to follow in respect of the Right to Acquire.

-1.1.1 This chapter describes the Right to Acquire product details and the Agency’s funding requirements and processes for landlords to follow in respect of the Right to Acquire.
+1.1.1 This chapter describes the Right to Acquire product, Homes England’s funding requirements and processes for landlords to follow in respect of the Right to Acquire.

-1.2.1 The Right to Acquire is a statutory scheme which offers eligible tenants in eligible properties the opportunity to purchase, provided that they qualify and the property is eligible, the home they currently rent at a discount.
+1.2.1 The Right to Acquire is a statutory scheme which offers tenants the opportunity to purchase the home they currently rent at a discount, provided that both they and the property are eligible,.
 The discount is a fixed sum of money which varies geographically, and is set out in Statutory Instrument 2002 no. 1091.

 1.2.3 The key provisions governing the tenant’s rights are set out in sections 180 to 185 of the Housing and Regeneration Act 2008 (as amended by section 165 of the Localism Act 2011) and sections 16 and 17 of the Housing Act 1996.